How We’re Shaping The Future Of Sustainable Fashion Today

 That doesn’t mean nothing is happening.
 In fact, there’s A LOT happening when it comes to making fashion more sustainable.
 As human beings, we can make great change through innovation and creativity.

 This isn’t the first time we’ve discussed ethical and sustainable fashion.
-We even had the honor of speaking with Cara Smyth, the woman behind the Fair Fashion Center, and Olivia Kennaway who is a leader for ethical fashion in Cape Town, South Africa.
+We even had the honor of speaking with Cara Smyth, the woman behind the Fair Fashion Center, and Olivia Kennaway who is pioneering ethical fashion in Cape Town, South Africa.